 Q: Does Azure Dedicated HSM offer Password-based and PED-based authentication?

 At this time, Azure Dedicated HSM only provides HSMs with password-based authentication.

 Q: Will Azure Dedicated HSM host my HSMs for me?

 Microsoft only offers the Gemalto SafeNet Luna Network HSM via the Dedicated HSM service and cannot host any customer-provided devices.

-Q: Does Azure Dedicated HSM support payment (PIN/ETF) features?
+Q: Does Azure Dedicated HSM support payment (PIN/EFT) features?

 Q: Which Azure regions is Dedicated HSM available in?

 As of late March 2019, Dedicated HSM is available in the 14 regions listed below.
 Further regions are planned and can be discussed via your Microsoft Account Representative.

 - South Central US

 - Southeast Asia